antondc/urligram-frontend/README.md

     - If cookie is ok, user data is included in window.data

   - Client

     - Logic to check cookies is in Cookies: src/shared/services/Cookies.ts
-    - For every redux action a Redux middleware will use Cookies to test cookies: if is undefined or true, next action.
-If is false, remove cookie.
+    - For every redux action a Redux middleware will use Cookies to test cookies: If cookies state === COOKIES_INVALID, it will call actions.logOut
     - For every reload Layout component use Cookies to test cookies.
-If
+If cookies state === COOKIES_INVALID, it will call actions.logOut

+  - On Main we have the <Redirect /> component that is loaded depending on the login status of the user, and allows or disallows to access to specific routes: src/shared/routes/Main/index.js

 ### Webpack build